lolzballs/Lolzix/README.md

 Lolzix
 ======

-A kernel for the Raspberry Pi, coding in Assembly.
+A kernel for the Raspberry Pi, coded in Assembly.